-3 hours X 4 = 12
+''' 3 hours X 4 = 12

-3 hours X 2 = 6

-4 hours X 3 = 12

-4 hours X 4 = 16

-2 hours X 3 = 6

 16 hours 52 points

-52 points divided by 16 hours = 3.25 GPA
+52 points divided by 16 hours = 3.25 GPA '''

 - 1. Semester Grade Point Average: The sum of all grade points earned in a semester divided by all applicable credits attempted. - 2.
 Cumulative Grade Point Average: The sum of all grade points earned at EWC divided by all applicable credits attempted at EWC.
 Only the credit and grade points earned in the course or last attempt of a repeated course are used in calculating the grade point average.